Bank brands think they are better off without a brand

 We have written extensively about the opportunity financial institutions have to build meaningful brands to steal market share from their competitors, and some have hired us to help them.
-Unfortunately, the majority of the industry has been reluctant to take advantage of this opportunity and I think I have figured out why – banks believe they are better off without a brand.
+Unfortunately, the majority of the industry has been reluctant to take advantage of this opportunity and I think I have figured out why – bank brands believe they are better off without a brand.

 It is an amazing and confounding situation that defies all logic.
 A powerful brand can give an organization focus in a way the current quarter’s “corporate initiative” cannot.
 A brand can help insulate an organization in times of market turmoil.
 A resonate, consumer-oriented brand can be a lighthouse in a storm that differentiates it from the other market players.
 The problem here is that most banks are not interested in any of this.

 “From the perspective of bank brands, messages must be watered down into meaninglessness because, if bank brands were to carry meaning, they would have to change.”